twarrre/twarrre.github.io/games/_posts/2015-01-25-plantacarrot.md

 This game was developed by a team of four during the 2015 Vancouver Global Game Jam.
 The theme for the Game Jam was "What do you do now?".
 For this game, I handled programming the animations, the design of the world, as well as the placement of the carrots.

 Plant A Carrot can be viewed <a href="http://globalgamejam.org/2015/games/plant-carrot">here</a> and played <a href="http://gamejolt.com/games/other/plant-a-carrot/46324/">here</a>.
+Code can be viewed on <a href="https://github.com/Shane-S/GGJV2015">GitHub</a>.

 ### Developed With:
 * __Platform:__ Web